Coppernic/HidMifareUltralight/README.md

 Introduction
 ------------
-ELIS company use NFC tags for their applications.
+ELIS company uses NFC tags for its applications.
 This specific tag is a MIFARE ULTRALIGHT tag containing data stored as NFC describes.

 Read MIFARE ULTRALIGHT tag
 --------------------------